European Office Occupier Markets

 JLL's Office Rental Clock demonstrates where each market sits within its rental cycle.

-This diagram illustrates where JLL estimate each prime office market is within its individual rental cycle at the end of December 2019.
+This diagram illustrates where JLL estimates each prime office market is within its individual rental cycle at the end of June 2020.

 - The Covid-19 pandemic has created a material uncertainty in real estate investment market performance.
 Across Europe, there is considerable variation in the extent of the human implications unfolding and their impact on economic activity, including the trajectory, duration, and extent of these impacts on all real estate sectors.
 Varying recent and ongoing policy responses across the region and mitigating implications will differ by market and sector.

 - Markets can move around the clock at different speeds and directions.